sergevar/paulgrahamblog/cleaned/hp.md

 [6] Well, almost.
 They overshot the available RAM somewhat, causing much inconvenient disk swapping, but this could be fixed within a few months by buying an additional disk drive.

 [7] The way to make programs easy to read is not to stuff them with comments.
 I would take Abelson and Sussman's quote a step further.
 Programming languages should be designed to express algorithms, and only incidentally to tell computers how to execute them.
 A good programming language ought to be better for explaining software than English.
 You should only need comments when there is some kind of kludge you need to warn readers about, just as on a road there are only arrows on parts with unexpectedly sharp curves.

-Thanks to Trevor Blackwell, Robert Morris, Dan Giffin, and Lisa Randall for reading drafts of this, and to Henry Leitner and Larry Finkelstein for inviting me to speak.